abishek-baskaran/ZVision-Detection-System/README.md

 1. Detect people in a video stream
 2. Track movement direction (left-to-right or right-to-left)
 3. Count footfall (number of people passing by)
+4. Capture and store snapshots of detected people
-4. Provide real-time WebSocket notifications
+5. Provide real-time WebSocket notifications
-5. Offer a web dashboard for monitoring
+6. Offer a web dashboard for monitoring
-6. Support multi-camera analytics and comparisons
+7. Support multi-camera analytics and comparisons

 The system is optimized for Raspberry Pi and balances performance with accuracy by using adaptive processing rates based on detection state.